CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 01.md

    ![](Media/002.png)

+1. In the Creation screen.

-1. leave the subscription as default
+   - leave the subscription as default

-1. For the resource group, select **jumpvm-RG-<inject key="DeploymentID" />**
+   - For the resource group, select **jumpvm-RG-<inject key="DeploymentID" />**

-1. For the name type **endpoint-<inject key="DeploymentID" />**
+   - For the name type **endpoint-<inject key="DeploymentID" />**

-1. Leave the default value for nic card name. and select a region.
+   - Leave the default value for nic card name. and select a region.

 1. Click on **Next:resources**

    ![](Media/003.png)

+1. In **Resources Tab:**

-1. Select **Connect to an Azure resource in my directory.**
+   - Select **Connect to an Azure resource in my directory.**

-1. Leave the default subscription
+   - Leave the default subscription

-1. For resource type search for **Microsoft.DBforMySQL/flexibleservers** and click on it.
+   - For resource type search for **Microsoft.DBforMySQL/flexibleservers** and click on it.

-1. Select the Database in the resource group created prior.
+   - Select the Database in the resource group created prior.

 1. Click on **Next:virtualnetwork**